abinashlingank/Whatsapp_Blast/README.md

 2. Enter the list of numbers line-separated in `numbers.txt` file.
 3. Specify the attachment path in the `main.py line no 70`
 4. Run `python main.py`.
+5. **Note Talos students use main2.py for Image Caption messages(Put your messages in `message1.txt` and `message2.txt`)
-5. Once the program starts, you'll see the message in message.txt and count of numbers in the numbers.txt file.
+6. Once the program starts, you'll see the message in message.txt and count of numbers in the numbers.txt file.
-6. After a while, Chrome should pop-up and open web.whatsapp.com.
+7. After a while, Chrome should pop-up and open web.whatsapp.com.
-7. Scan the QR code to login into whatsapp.
+8. Scan the QR code to login into whatsapp.
-8. Press `Enter` to start sending out messages.
+9. Press `Enter` to start sending out messages.
-9. Sit back and relax!
+10. Sit back and relax!